MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 1. Obtain a Base-64 encoded X.509 (.cer) copy of the certificate.
 1. Go to **Edit** > **SSL Certificates** > **Import Certificates**.
 Then use the file picker to find, select, and open the .cer file.

 This issue might also occur if there are multiple certificates (root and intermediate).
-To fix this error, all certificates must be imported.
+To fix this error, you must import all certificates.

 ### Find SSL certificates